laverdet/screeps-steamless-client/README.md

 [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth).
 For xxscreeps servers this should be enabled by default.

+The final "/" at the end of the URI is important - you'll receive an error if you omit it.

+### Locating Screeps World client

+This package require Screeps World to be installed.
+The package attempts to locate the game files automatically, but if it cannot be done, then you must provide the location of the file with the "--package" argument.
+For example:

+`npx screepers-steamless-client --package ~/Screeps/package.nw`

+### Configuring host interface and port

+By default the package listens for connections on localhost (127.0.0.1) and on port 8080.
+These can be changed with the `--host` and `--port` parameters respectively.
+If you are running the steamless client on the same machine as your browser, these default settings might be fine.
+However if you run the client on the same host as the screeps private server, then you may need to ensure that the package listens on the correct outward-facing network interface, rather than localhost.
+If you want the client to listen on all interfaces on Linux, then you can use 0.0.0.0 as the host.
+For example:

+`npx screepers-steamless-client --host 0.0.0.0`

 ## Tips
 This client makes use of "guest mode" which is enabled by default in [xxscreeps](https://github.com/laverdet/xxscreeps/).
 This will provide you with a read-only view of